 They also have a rotating Happy Hour.
 We made it in time for the Frozen Margarita Flight happy hour, so that’s what Kevin got while I enjoyed my Mojito Flight.

-Day 7 in Vegas
+Day 7 in Las Vegas: One Last Morning in Vegas

 On your last day in Las Vegas, it’s time to say goodbye.
-Be sure to do any last minute shopping or playing the slots before you fly out.
+Be sure to do any last-minute shopping or playing the slots before you fly out.

 If you didn’t get your fill of casinos, don’t worry, you can still play the slots in the airport.
 The Harry Reid International Airport is one of only two airports in the U.S. with slot machines, and there are hundreds of them.
 So you still have one last chance to win the jackpot.